xaynetwork/xaynet/docs/network_architecture.rst

         # if we reach this point the client terminated the call

-The problem with this method is that we are wasting a thread **per** client just to check the client connection.

-**Right now I'm more inclined into implementing our own heartbeat solution**
+The problem with these approaches is that we need to block the gRPC method call in order to keep track of the connection status.
+There are two problems with these long standing connections: we are wasting server resources to do nothing, and we need to deal with the underlying gRPC connection timeouts as described above.

+Ultimately we decided to just implement ourselves a simple heartbeat solution.
+The *Participants* periodically send a heartbeat to the *Coordinator*.
+If the *Coordinator* doesn't hear from a *Participant* after a pre-defined timeout if just considers the *Participant* to be down and removes the *Participant* from it's participant list.

+*Heartbeat:*

 .. code-block:: python